prathameshdv/Terrain-following-UAV-using-Depth-Camera-feed/README.md

 # Roll, yaw, pitch in manual control

-In altmaintain10.py joystick has been bridged to the guided mode of ardupilot so that pilot can control roll, yaw and pitch of drone whereas altitude is taken care of autonomously
+In altmaintain10.py, the joystick is bridged to ArduPilot’s Guided mode, allowing the pilot to control the drone’s roll, yaw, and pitch, while altitude is maintained autonomously.

 [▶️ Watch Demo Video](https://github.com/prathameshdv/Terrain-following-using-Depth-Camera-feed/blob/main/pth.mp4?raw=true)